-Diversity/Global Awareness:
+Global Awareness:

-Diversity/global awareness refers to one's sensitivity to the socio-economic, political, cultural, and ecological environment.
-Such awareness is extended to more global dimensions when taking into account the multitude of nations, races, traditions, belief systems, values, and lifestyles that constitute the worldwide community of humankind.
-Achieving this goal should enable one to live and work harmoniously with diverse populations.
+Global awareness refers to one's sensitivity to the socio-economic, political, cultural, and ecological environment.
+Such awareness is extended to more global dimensions when taking into account the multitude of nations, traditions, belief systems, values, and lifestyles that constitute the worldwide community of humankind.
+Achieving this goal should enable one to live and work harmoniously with all populations.